 There are two ways to help on the farm:

-Volunteer — donate your time so that we may distribute more food to low income families.
+Volunteer — donate your time so that we may distribute more food to families with lower incomes.

 Workshare — work five hours in exchange for a week's "share" of produce.